AVEVA/CONNECT-data-services-developer-docs/content/communities/community-remove-clients.md

 uid: community-remove-clients
 ---

-# Remove a client from a community
+# Remove clients from a community

+Remove a client to remove an application's access to the REST API.

+## Prerequisites

+To remove clients from a community, your user account must be assigned [community administrator permissions](xref:ccRoles#community-administrators-preview).

+## To remove clients from a community

 To remove a client from a community, follow these steps: